abylsliam44/harrypotter-app/README.md

   - Add characters to your favorites list.
   - View and manage your favorites conveniently.

-- 💬 **AI Chat with Characters**
+- 💬 **AI Chat **
-  - Send messages to Harry Potter characters.
+  - Send messages to Hogwarts AI.
-  - Receive AI-generated responses via the Hugging Face Inference API.
+  - Receive AI-generated responses via the OpenRouter AI.

 - 🧠 **Movie Knowledge Quiz**
   - Answer 5 multiple-choice questions about different movies and cinematography.